foundersandcoders/old-coursebook/patterns/week1/github/git-issues.md

 Hey @kneath, I think the problem started in #42
 When you do this, we’ll create an event inside of issue #42.

+<h3> Best-practice commit messages </h3>
+The commit messages service at least 3 important purposes
+* To speed up the reviewing process
+* To help write good release notes
+* To help people figure out where and why a change was made in the future

+You should structure the commit messages like so, take not to include the blank lines:

+Short summary of changes (50 characters max)<br>
+<------ Blank line ------><br>
+A short explanation if necessary (72 characters max)<br>
+<-------Blank line ------><br>
+Further paragraphs if needed<br>

+<h3>DO</h3>
+* Write the summary line and description of what you have done in the imperative mode, that is as if you were commanding someone.
+Start the line with "Fix", "Add", "Change" instead of "Fixed", "Added", "Changed".
+* Always leave the second line blank.
+* Line break the commit message (to make the commit message readable without having to scroll horizontally in gitk).

+<h3>DON'T</h3>
+Don't end the summary line with a period - it's a title and titles don't end with a period.